< Previous standard ^ Up a level ^ Next standard >

 The project started in 2022.

 Imprecise/unclear use of terminology in the drafts will be disappointing if it persists in the published standard.
 Are ‘security failures’ vulnerabilities, control failures, events or incidents maybe?
-Are ‘threats’ information risks, or threat agents, or incidents, or something else?
+Are ‘threats’ attacks, information risks, threat agents, incidents or something else?

-Detecting ‘threats’ (which I think means impending or in-progress attacks) is seen as a focal point for the standard, hinting that security controls cannot respond to undetected attacks ... which may be generally true for active responses but not for passive, general purpose controls.
+Detecting ‘threats’ (which generally refers to impending or in-progress attacks) is seen as a focal point for the standard, hinting that security controls cannot respond to undetected attacks ... which may be generally true for active responses but not for passive, general purpose controls.

 As usual with ‘cybersecurity’, the proposal and drafts focused on active, deliberate, malicious, focused attacks on AI systems by motivated and capable adversaries, disregarding the possibility of natural and accidental threats such as design flaws and bugs, and threats from within i.e. insider threats.